Morphisms of Berkovich curves and the different function: One-dimensional analytic fields

-If $K$ is a real-valued field then we call a $\Kcirc$-module $M$ {\em almost invertible} if it is torsion free, $M_K=M\otimes_{\Kcirc}K$ is of dimension one, and $0\subsetneq M\subsetneq M_K$.
-In fact, any almost invertible module is of the form $K^\circ_s$ or $K^\circcirc_s$.
-We remark that our definition is more restrictive than in the almost mathematics of Gabber and Ramero, since we forbid any torsion.
+If $K$ is a real-valued field then we call a $\Kcirc$-module $M$ {\em quasi-invertible} if it is torsion free, $M_K=M\otimes_{\Kcirc}K$ is of dimension one, and $0\subsetneq M\subsetneq M_K$.
+In fact, any quasi-invertible module is of the form $K^\circ_s$ or $K^\circcirc_s$.
+Note that the notion ``almost invertible" introduced by Gabber and Ramero is more general since an almost invertible module may contain torsion.

 Given a real-valued field $l$ with an $l$-vector space $V$ and two $\lcirc$-submodules $M,N\subset V$, we define the ratio $(M:_lN)$ to be the set of all elements $x\in l$ such that $xN\subseteq M$.
 It is a fractional ideal of $\lcirc$.
 The absolute value of the ratio is In the rank-one case, this absolute value is multiplicative, namely we have the following obvious result.